What is Sexting?

-The National Campaign to Prevent Teen and Unplanned Pregnancy and Cosmogirl.com recently published results of a "sex and tech" survey which explored the connection between teen sex and cyberspace.
+The National Campaign to Prevent Teen and Unplanned Pregnancy and Cosmogirl.com published results of a "sex and tech" survey which explored the connection between teen sex and cyberspace, examined just who they are sending these images to.
 The survey polled 1280 teens and young adults between the ages of 13 and 26 about their cell phone, computer and digital device behaviors and attitudes.
-The results are disturbing:

 Young adults, their parents and the public must understand that this behavior is "a big deal."
 This behavior is serious and unsafe.
 It can have major consequences at home, in school, and in the community, both now and in the future.
 School administrators are working to educate their staff about "sexting", and are reviewing school cell phone use policies so they can respond appropriately to the problem.
 Parents also need to educate themselves about the problem of "sexting", including the potential consequences of this behavior, and the resources which can help them address the issue with their children.

 "Sexting" may violate the laws of the Commonwealth that were established to keep our children safe.
 The child pornography laws in Massachusetts are all felonies; they are quite serious, and there are no "lesser" charges (i.e. misdemeanors) that apply to this conduct.
 Incidents of "sexting" in Berkshire County will be taken very seriously, with law enforcement intervention if necessary.

 Posing a Child in a State of Nudity or Sexual Conduct